Jason Castro (singer): Post-Idol

-Castro returned to the Idol stage for the seventh-season finale and was the only top-12 finalist who performed a solo.
+Castro returned to the Idol stage for the seventh-season finale as the only top-12 finalist to perform a solo.
 He sang "Hallelujah".

-When he returned to his hometown of Rockwall, Texas, Thursday, May 29, 2008, he had the experience of having the day declared "Jason Castro Day".
+When he returned to his hometown of Rockwall, Texas, Thursday, May 29, 2008, the day was declared "Jason Castro Day".
 Castro was honored with a parade and a ceremony/concert, one of the largest events in the city's history.
 Castro completed the American Idols LIVE!
-Tour 2008 with his fellow contestants during the summer.
-The tour ran from July 1, 2008, to September 13, 2008.
+Tour 2008 with his fellow contestants over the summer from July 1, 2008, to September 13, 2008.

 He recorded "Hallelujah" in Toronto, Canada, for an indie film, Amar a morir, which premiered in the spring of 2009.
 In 2008 he also took part in the "I Am Second" campaign, openly discussing his Christian faith.
 Castro signed a management deal with Hard8Mgt.

 On November 29, 2008, Castro performed a live concert with his band, The Heavy Steadies, at the Flytrap Music Hall in Tulsa, Oklahoma; the concert included new songs from his album.
 On December 15, Castro released the Christmas song, "White Christmas" as a free download through Amazon.com as a gift for his fans.
 On December 24, 2008, Castro performed "White Christmas" at Lake Pointe Church's Christmas program.
 Castro performed the full version of "Hallelujah" at the world premiere of Amar A Morir on January 23 at the Santa Barbara International Film Festival.

 On April 12, 2010, on Atlantic Records he released his self-titled album Jason Castro.
 He worked with songwriter, producer, and Idol judge, Kara DioGuardi and producer John Fields.
 Fellow Atlantic Records artist Serena Ryder appears with Castro on a duet titled "You Can Always Come Home".
 Castro sang "Over the Rainbow" and his second single "That's What I'm Here For" at the wedding of The Bachelor stars Jason Mesnick and Molly Malaney on February 27, 2010, for ABC's taping of The Bachelor: Jason and Molly’s Wedding.

 In July 2010, Castro appeared in two episodes of The Bold and the Beautiful as himself.

 Castro appeared in a small role in the GMC television movie The Perfect Summer in 2012.